Toll rises in Guatemala volcano as more bodies recovered - Journal du Cameroun

 “The videos and still images I’ve seen suggest instead one or more pyroclastic flows.
 This is when a violently erupted mass of rock fragments and hot gas finds itself too dense to rise as an ash column and instead cascades down the volcano’s slopes.

 Fuego has been erupting since 2002, and was continuously active in 2017.
-There were explosions and ash plumes on 19-21 May as well as a volcanic mudflow on May 17.
+There were explosions and ash plumes and a volcanic mudflow last month.